Finding off the beaten path things to do in Rome may sound like one of life’s great impossibilities. An oxymoron even.

 Stop by the Former Home of John Keats

-In Rome’s Piazza di Spagna, you can find the Keats-Shelley memorial house.
+The Keats-Shelley memorial house is situated in Rome’s Piazza di Spagna.
 In 1820, John Keats moved into this apartment, drawing inspiration for his work from the vibrant Italian culture and warm climate.
 Sadly, Keats also died inside the same apartment due to tuberculosis.

 See the Site Where Julius Caesar Was Assassinated

-More pleasantly, in recent years the ruins have become something of a cat sanctuary, with dozens of friendly felines taking naps and play fighting in the old temples.
+More pleasantly, in recent years the ruins have become something of a cat sanctuary.
+Dozens of friendly felines take naps and play fight in the old temples.

 Sail Across to Historic Tiber Island